vmvargas/gabobrown-website/src/pages/portfolio/2019-06-20-joycus-an-illustration-system.md

 ---
 templateKey: portfolio-post
-title: 'JoyCus: An Illustration System'
+title: "JoyCus: An Illustration System"
 date: 2017-05-01T14:04:10.000Z
 description: >-
   This illustration system is a way to enrich a Loycus's visual language and say more nuanced things that a logo, color scheme, typeface, or even words cannot convey alone.
 company: Loycus
-location: 'Madrid, Spain'
+location: "Madrid, Spain"
 featuredpost: false
 featuredimage: /img/joycus-gabo-brown-ui-ux.png
 steps: